 - ➤ Eight Regional Vice Presidents

 - ➤ Legislative Council Chair

-- ➤ Membership Council Chair
+- > Membership Council Chair

-- Professional Development Committee Chair
+- Professional Development Council Chair

-All of the board members are members and elected by the House of Delegate at the National Convention, with the exception of the Legislative, Membership and Professional Development Committee Chairs.
+All Board members are members and elected by the House of Delegate at the Annual Convention, with the exception of the Legislative, Membership and Professional Development Committee Chairs.
 They are appointed by the President and approved by the BoT.